Gases all have their own thermal conductivity that helps you to understand how well heat moves through it.

-Each gas has a known thermal conductivity – how well heat transfers through it.
-Thermal conductivity is measured with a sensor that employs four matched filaments that change resistance according to the thermal conductivity of the gas passing over it.
+Thermal conductivity is measured using a sensor that employs four matched filaments that change their resistance according to the thermal conductivity of the gas passing over it.

-The thermal conductivities of some gases can be found in the table below.
+The thermal conductivities of several common gases are listed in the table below.

 Thermal conductivities of common gases

 Principle of Operation for thermal conductivity analysis

 The sensor uses four matched filaments that change resistance according to the thermal conductivity of the gas passing over it.
 The sensors and the filaments are connected in a ‘wheatstone bridge’ configuration as shown below in Figure 1.

 Figure 1.
 Wheatstone Bridge of the thermal conductivity detector

 When all four resistances are the same, the VOUT is zero and the bridge is considered balanced.
 When ‘zeroing’ the reference gas is passed over all of the filaments.
 The resistances will be the same because the filaments are matched and the bridge is balanced.
 When the sample gas is passed over half of the bridge, then the VOUT value correlates to the content of the sample gas in the reference.

 The detector is a four element ‘katharometer’ having two elements situated in the reference gas and two elements in the sample gas shown in Figure 2 below.